leggetter/migrate-amplitude-to-posthog/README.md

    See the [Amplitude docs on getting your API credentials](https://www.docs.developers.amplitude.com/analytics/find-api-credentials/) for the `AMPLITUDE_API_KEY` and `AMPLITUDE_API_SECRET`.

-   The dates should be in the format `MMDDYYYY`.
+   The dates should be in the format `MM/DD/YYYY`.
 4. Run the utility:

    ```shell